subbu5966/aws-with-java/README.md

 	 objects.
 In order to collect all the object in to list we need to use getNextContinuationToken(), this will act like pagination and load object page by page.
-One page contains 1k objects. page by page.
-One page container 1k objects.
+One page contains 1k objects.